michezio/flutter_gmail_ui_clone/README.md

 # Gmail UI Clone

-A static app that mimics the UI of Google Gmail.
+A Flutter app that does nothing but emulating the Gmail UI

 ## Getting Started